-No, if you e-file, you do not need to mail in forms, but you are required to keep your supporting documentation for three years from the due date of the return.
-However, if you choose to print and mail in the paper return, you must include all W-2 forms and any other information statements.
+No. If you e-file, you do not need to mail in forms, but you are required to keep your supporting documentation for three years from the due date of the return.
+If you choose to print and mail in the paper return, you must include all W-2 forms and any other information statements.

 Can I save a copy of my return onto my computer?